jenkinsci/azure-ad-plugin/README.md

 #### Q: Why getting a error "insufficient privileges to complete the operation" even having granted the permission?
 A: It takes rather long time for the privileges to take effect, which could be 10-20 minutes.
 So just wait for a while and try again.

-#### Q: I always get a Login failed error with a stacktrace telling `Unable to find a suitable verification key for JWS w/ header`
-A: If you want a v2.0 app in Azure AD you cannot create it from the Enterprise
-    Applications section, you have to use the App registrations section.